Eyal Harel

-Eyal Harel (אייל הראל; born April 27, 1974) is an IDF officer with the rank of Vice Admiral, serving as Head of the Planning and Force Build-up Directorate.
-Previously he served as Head of the Planning Division, Commander of the Naval Headquarters and as Head of the Naval Intelligence Division.
+Eyal Harel (אייל הראל; born April 27, 1974) is an Israel Defense Forces officer with the rank of Vice Admiral, serving as Commander of the Israeli Navy since 2026 and Head of the Planning and Force Build-up Directorate.
+Previously he served as Head of the Planning Division, Commander of the Naval Headquarters, and Head of the Naval Intelligence Division.

 Early life and education

 Eyal Harel was born in Ramat Gan.
 The family moved to the Golan Heights.

 Harel is a graduate of the Inter-Service Command and Staff College, the Brigade Commander's course.
 He holds a BA in economics and business administration from the University of Haifa.
 He also has an MA with honors in political science and national security from the National Security College and the University of Haifa.
 Additionally, he holds a cum laude MBA in big data and business intelligence from Data & Decision Science Faculty at the Technion.

 Harel is married to Yael, née Klineberger, who works at the University of Haifa, and is the father of three daughters.
 He resides in Kibbutz Gesher HaZiv.